JpOrigin/origin-ads/README.md

  }
 ```
 ## Interstitial Ads
-> How do I use Interstitial Ads
+> How do I use Interstitial Ads Without Any Listener/Callback

 Use interstitial ads without any listener/callback:<br/>
 #### Java